 Sometimes the simple ideas are the best ideas

+Have you ever heard of random acts of kindness cards?
 Making the world a better place seems like a big ask, at first glance.
 At Somewhere Between we’re firm believers in encouraging our tweens to make a difference in this world by simply being themselves.
 Treating others how we’d like to be treated is where we start; to put it simply, being kind.